olab/OLab4/README.md

   $ docker exec -it olab4-developer bash

-  If GIT Bash (Windows) was installed with an alternate command console, you may be to prefix the command as such:
+  If GIT Bash (Windows) was installed with an alternate command console, you may need to prefix the command as such:

   $ winpty docker exec -it olab4-developer bash